turingschool/md_launch_curriculum/Mod1/Lessons/Week3/OOP.md

 ## Learning Goals
 * Define OOP
 * Discuss the benefits of OOP
-* Identify different sytaxes for object instantiation
+* Identify different syntaxes for object instantiation

 ## What is OOP?